t0pl/Maths/README.md

 # Maths

-This repository contains a few Python scripts.
+This repository contains a few Python and Java scripts.
 Automate your Maths tasks and calculations.